-- You can use a software encoding program like Wirecast or Flash Media Live Encoder (FMLE), or www.youtube.com/webcam
+- You can use a software encoding program like Wirecast, Flash Media Live Encoder (FMLE) or www.youtube.com/webcam

 - For higher production value events, we recommend professional-grade hardware encoders.

-- Make sure you thoroughly test your setup prior to your event.
+- Make sure that you thoroughly test your setup prior to your event.

 - Personal information: Be cautious about sharing any personal information during your live stream, as well as in Live Chat.
 Admin access for your channel should only be provided to those who you trust.
 YouTube will not ask you for moderation privileges in the stream.